Survey and Systematization of 3D Object Detection Models and Methods: Feature Extraction

 Subsequently, the grouping layers are used to group the representative points, which are obtained from the sampling operation, into local patches.
 Moreover, it constructs local region sets by finding neighboring points around the sampled centroids.
 These are further exploited to compute the local feature representation of the neighborhood.
 PointNet++ adopts ball query, which searches a fixed sphere around the centroid point and then groups all within laying points.

-The grouping and sampling layers represent preprocessing tasks to capture local structure before giving the abstracted points to the PointNet layer.
+The grouping and sampling layers represent preprocessing tasks to capture local structures before the abstracted points are passed to the PointNet layer.
 This layer consists of the original PointNet-architecture and is applied to generate a feature vector of the local region pattern.
-The input for the PointNet layer is the abstraction of the local regions, meaning the centroids and local features that encode the centroids' neighborhood.
+The input for the PointNet layer is the abstraction of the local regions, i.e. the centroids and local features that encode the centroids' neighborhood.

-The process of grouping, sampling and applying PointNet is repeated in a hierarchical manner, which down-sample the points further and further until the last layer produces one final global feature vector \citep{bello_review_2020}.
-This allows PointNet++ to work with the same input data at different scales and produce higher level features at each set abstraction layer and thereby capturing local structures.
+The process of grouping, sampling and applying PointNet is repeated in a hierarchical fashion, with points being down-sampled further and further until the last layer yieals a final global feature vector \citep{bello_review_2020}.
+In this way, PointNet++ can work with the same input data at different scales and generate higher level features at each set abstraction layer, while thus capturing local structures.